datengefluester/Critical-Role-NLP/blog_text.md

 ![](output/markdown_figs/log_odds-1.png)

-What we can do easily is to investigate, which cast member used the most elaborate vocabulary.
+What we can do easily though is to investigate, which cast member used the most elaborate vocabulary.
 A commonly used measure to examine the readability of text is the [Coleman–Liau index](https://en.wikipedia.org/wiki/Coleman%E2%80%93Liau_index).
 It uses the number of words, letters, and sentences to calculate a score, which then can be translated into grades.
 Score of five or below